delendum-xyz/delendum.xyz/_posts/2022-09-04-formal-verification-zk-constraint-systems.md

     2. Use a transpiler[^3] to turn a program written in another language into an object which the proof assistant can reason about.
 This is called post hoc verification.

-* Of these approaches, (1) seems preferable for the greater confidence provided by the proof being about exactly the (source) program being executed, as opposed to output of a transpiler which is assumed to have the same meaning as the source program
+* Of these approaches, (1) seems preferable for the greater confidence provided by the proof being about exactly the (source) program being executed, as opposed to output of a transpiler which is assumed to have the same meaning as the source program.
 * What motivates approach (2) is when (for whatever reason) the proof assistant language is not suitable as a language for developing the application in[^4].

 #### **Without using a proof assistant**